-Parenting a child with a hearing and vision loss can be challenging, isolating and overwhelming from the shock of the initial diagnosis to the search for supports, answers and resources.
-Even what to call it can be confusing - combined vision hearing and visually loss, dual sensory diagnosis, or deaf-blindness?
+Parenting a child with a combined hearing and vision loss or deaf-blindness can be challenging, isolating and overwhelming from the shock of the initial diagnosis or diagnoses to the search for supports, answers and resources.
+Even what to call it can be confusing - combined vision hearing and vision loss, dual sensory diagnosis, or deaf-blindness?
 It can also be a deeply wonderful and rewarding experience.
 Each family has its own journey at its own pace.